 Discover the city where you can find everything you need and love.

-Milano, the world capital of fashion and design, attracts million of visitors with shopping opportunities, international fairs, entertainment, dining as well as stunning examples of art and architecture emerging from the historical grid on which the city lyes.
+Milano, the world capital of fashion and design, attracts millions of visitors with shopping opportunities, international fairs, entertainment, dining as well as stunning examples of art and architecture emerging from the historical grid on which the city lies.

 At a short distance from Milan you’ll find the major Italian tourist attractions a few minutes away by train (120 minutes to Venice, 90 to Florence, 180 to Rome, 300 to Naples and its enchanting Gulf).
 Sailing enthusiasts and sea lovers will be able to visit the Ligurian coast and the Mediterranean Sea only 150 km away.

 At a longer distance, in Europe, you’ll be surprised to be able to get to Switzerland in less than 30 minutes by car.
-From Milan airports and xtrain stations you will be able to visit every city in Europe with flights and trains with several departures every day.
+From Milan airports and train stations, you will be able to visit every city in Europe with flights and trains with several departures every day.

 Milano is a very small city compared to some other cities abroad, this means you can visit it by foot.
 This is the best way to do so and the central area of town has a lot to offer in terms of tourist attractions, arts, lifestyle and shopping.